aplazame/slate/source/includes/_merchants.md

 `GET https://api.aplazame.com/me/instalment-payments?ordering=param1,-param2,...`

-To retrieve instalment-payments queryset ordered.
+To retrieve instalment payments queryset ordered.

 The ordering param is a tuple or list of strings.
 Each string is a field name with an optional `-` prefix, which indicates descending order.
 Fields without a leading `-` will be ordered ascending.